Tetsuya3850/CS-Terminology/README.md

 ### CSRF
 CSRF (Cross-Site Request Forgery) is an attack that impersonates a trusted user and sends a website unwanted commands.
 This can be done, for example, by including malicious parameters in a URL behind a link that purports to go somewhere else.

+### SQL Injection
+SQL injection is a code injection technique that might destroy your database.
+SQL injection is the placement of malicious code in SQL statements, via web page input.
+SQL injection usually occurs when you ask a user for input, like their username/userid, and instead of a name/id, the user gives you an SQL statement that you will unknowingly run on your database.To protect a web site from SQL injection, you can use SQL parameters.
+SQL parameters are values that are added to an SQL query at execution time, in a controlled manner.

 ## Object Oriented Programming

 ### Favor Composition Over Inheritance